abdouaziz/http-abdouaziz.github.io-/_pages/projects.md

 layout: single
 permalink: /projects/
 author_profile: true
-excerpt: 'You will find below a non-exhaustive list of the different projects I realized during the last years, as well as links to the source codes, if publicly available.'
+excerpt: 'You will find below a non-exhaustive list of the different projects I realized , as well as links to the source codes, if publicly available.'
 header:
   overlay_image: /images/waterfront.jpg
   overlay_filter: 0.4 # same as adding an opacity of 0.5 to a black background